 It was a couple of hours before dawn on a day in early January.
 I was standing outside a Best Western in Tallahassee, Florida – it was snowing, a sight I hadn’t seen in many years.
 The car was packed to the brim with belongings.
 Along for the ride were my fiancé (already sound asleep), a dog, two cats, and three kittens.
 The car had been officially dubbed Noah’s Ark.

 I gently jostled my fiancé awake, it was time to check into our room, feed the pets, and get a few hours’ rest– we had been driving almost the whole night.
 When she awoke, still sleepy-eyed, she leaned over and whispered, “Thanks for coming with me,” it was genuine.
 I replied, “Thanks for having me”, it was genuine too.
 Tomorrow, or rather today, another 12 hours of driving lay before us – it seemed like such a ways, but those few words, spoken in the wee hours of the morning, added an undeniably comforting and irreplaceable element to a highly uncertain trip.
 Along a 1,400 mile journey, it is those words that stood out to me.

 A genuine ‘thank you’ is so underrated.
 And there are a million articles and YouTube videos and books and professional speakers that speak about the various ways to say thank you.
-The idea and its simplicity, seems played out when you go searching for it.
+The idea and its simplicity seem played out when you go searching for it.
 The importance of a thank you note.
 Being mindful and appreciating the moment you’re in.
 Thanking God for our place in life.
 Thanking a colleague or coworker or client for the role they have played in a minor or major success.
 Thanking your waiter.
 Someone who complimented you.
 Thanking the guy that let you go in traffic.
 Thanking someone for an opportunity, even when that opportunity was given to someone else.